deprecate/generator-ember/readme.md

 * `npm install -g grunt-mocha`
 * `grunt server`

-A page with "Welcome to Ember.js" should appear in your browser.
+A welcome page should appear in your browser.

 ## Generators